 - Will My Rates Increase If I Get a Ticket for Texting While Driving?

-You already know now that the legal penalties for texting while driving vary widely depending on the state you live in.
+You already know now that the legal penalties for texting while driving can vary widely depending on the state you live in.
 The same rings true in terms of any car insurance penalty — your rates may go up, but not always.

 In fact, a number of states actually ban insurers from factoring texting tickets into the mix when assessing consumer premiums.
 These states include Idaho, North Carolina, Massachusetts, and Washington.